-Cast aluminum look all the same right?
-Well…what if you go to sell it and your scrap yard labels it as Die Cast and you have no idea what that is.
-Let’s go over Die Cast and how you can tell the difference between it and other metals.
+Cast aluminum all looks the same, right?
+Well, what if you go to sell it, and your scrap yard labels it as Die Cast, and you have no idea what that is?
+Let’s review Die Cast and how you can differentiate between it and other metals.

 What’s the Difference?

-Die Cast has zinc inside of it and that is one of the metals that makes up the compound of the die cast metals.
-Die cast will commonly be used in lamps or When you break or cut die cast you will see a very silvery looking color as well as a crystal pattern on the cut or the break.
+Die-cast has zinc inside of it, one of the metals that makes up the compound of die-cast metals.
+Die-cast will commonly be used in lamps.
+When you break or cut the die-cast, you will see a silvery-looking color and a crystal pattern on the cut or the break.

-When you cut into cast aluminum, it will be a much more dull color and it will be softer as well.
-The softness will because of the greater amount of aluminum in the Cast Aluminum mix, but there will still be another hardener in it like copper to help make the metal stronger.
+On the other hand, when you cut into cast aluminum, it will be a much duller color and softer.
+The softness will be because of the greater amount of aluminum in the Cast Aluminum mix, but there will still be another hardener in it, like copper, to help make the metal stronger.

 Still not sure about the differences?
-Just let us know by sending some pictures and we will help you figure out what you have and what you can sell it for.
+Just send us some pictures, and we will help you figure out what you have and what you can sell it for.

 Until next week, scrap ya later!